wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 3.1.2 – Released on 19 February 2026 =
+= 3.1.3 – Released on 25 March 2026 =
-* New: New responsive order bump templates with standard theme compatibility.
-* Enhancement: 'Clone' feature for upsell funnel listing.
+New: New funnel builder template
-* New: compatibility with the latest WP(6.9.1)  and WC(10.5.2).
+New: Compatibility with the latest WP 6.9.4 and WC 10.6.1